wavefrontHQ/docs/pages/doc/integrations_pcf_alerts.md

 5. The TPS Watcher is primarily active when app instances crash.
 Therefore, if the TPS Watcher is suspected, review the most recent logs.
 6. If you are unable to resolve on-going excessive active locks, pull logs from the Diego BBS and Auctioneer VMs, which includes the Locket service component logs, and contact Pivotal Support.

+## PAS Auctioneer Fetch State Duration Taking Too Long

+App stage requests for Diego may be failing.
+Consult your Pivotal Expert.

 ## PAS Auctioneer LRP Auctions Failed

 The number of Long Running Process (LRP) instances that the Auctioneer failed to place on Diego Cells.